Mary E. Brunkow: Research

 Nobel Prize in Physiology or Medicine 2025: Pivotal role of FoxP3^{+} T_{reg} cells in peripheral immune tolerance.

 Brunkow is a co-author of the 2001 Nature Genetics paper that identified the scurfy gene product, initially termed scurfin and later known as FOXP3, linking its disruption to a fatal lymphoproliferative disorder in mice.

 Brunkow's most cited work mapped the scurfy defect to FOXP3 and demonstrated that loss of this transcription factor drives uncontrolled T cell activation and lethal lymphoproliferation, positioning FOXP3 at the center of peripheral immune tolerance mediated by regulatory T cells.
 The genetic identification of FOXP3 provided a molecular basis for understanding how the immune system restrains self-reactivity outside the thymus and catalyzed extensive work on regulatory T cell development and function.

 Honors and awards

 On October 6, 2025, the Nobel Assembly at the Karolinska Institute in Stockholm, Sweden, announced that Brunkow, Fred Ramsdell, and Shimon Sakaguchi would share the Nobel Prize in Physiology or Medicine for discoveries concerning peripheral immune tolerance.
+On June 24, 2026, Brunkow received the Golden Plate Award of the American Academy of Achievement presented by Awards Council members Frances Arnold and Lotte Bjerre Knudsen at a ceremony in Washington, D.C.